wgnrto/uniteye/README.md

     {
         if (_gazeable.HasGazeFocus)
         {
-            // Object is beeing looked at
+            // Object is being looked at
         }
     }
 }